The New Road

-The New Road is a historical novel by the Scottish writer Neil Munro, which was adapted as a television serial by the BBC.
+The New Road is a 1914 historical novel by the Scottish writer Neil Munro, which was adapted as a television serial by the BBC.
 Munro is now mainly remembered as the creator of the comic character Para Handy, but this is regarded as the best of his serious novels.

+Plot

-The novel was written in 1914 and set in 1733.
+The novel is set in 1733.
 The title refers to General Wade's military road through the central Highlands from Dunkeld to Inverness, symbolic of changes taking place to the Highlands at that time.
-The central character is Aeneas Macmaster, a young man from Inveraray who travels north to investigate his father's disappearance and presumed death 14 years earlier at the Battle of Glenshiel.
+The central character is Aeneas Macmaster, a young man from Inveraray who travels north to investigate his father's disappearance and presumed death 14 years earlier at the Battle of Glenshiel, during the Jacobite rising of 1719.
+The novel depicts changes in the Scottish Highlands in the aftermath of the rising.